 This GitHub tutorial is lovingly based on the DjangoGirls How To Contribute Tutorial which is available under a Creative Commons Attribution-ShareAlike 4.0 license.

-For this tutorial, we will be using the VOC repository as a bases for the links and references
+For this tutorial, we will be using the Briefcase repository as a basis for the links and references

 Getting started and prerequisites